-- our inability to obtain required additional financing or financing available to us on acceptable terms, or at all, which may cause us to delay, scale-back or eliminate plans related to development of our drug candidates; - we are in an early stage of clinical studies for our product candidates on which our development plans are based; clinical studies by their nature typically have a high level of risk and may not produce successful results; - the results of pre-clinical studies and completed clinical trials are not necessarily predictive of future results, and our current drug candidates may not have favorable results in later studies or trials; - our inability to maintain or enter into, and the risks resulting from our dependence upon, contractual arrangements necessary for the clinical development, manufacture, commercialization, marketing, sales and distribution of our product candidates; - costs and delays in the clinical development programs and/or receipt of U.S. Food and Drug Administration (the "FDA") or other required governmental approvals, or the failure to obtain such approvals, for our product candidates; - our failure to successfully commercialize our product candidates; - the failure of any products to gain market acceptance; - our inability to control the costs of manufacturing our products; - competition and competitive factors; - our inability to protect our patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate our business; - · our inability to operate our business without infringing the patents and proprietary rights of others; - costs stemming from our defense against third party intellectual property infringement claims; - general economic conditions; - technological changes; - government regulation generally and the receipt of regulatory approvals; - changes in industry practice; and - one-time events.
+- our inability to obtain required additional financing or financing available to us on acceptable terms, or at all, which may cause us to delay, scaleback or eliminate plans related to development of our drug candidates; - we are in an early stage of clinical studies for our product candidates on which our development plans are based; clinical studies by their nature typically have a high level of risk and may not produce successful results; - the results of pre-clinical studies and completed clinical trials are not necessarily predictive of future results, and our current drug candidates may not have favorable results in later studies or trials; - our inability to maintain or enter into, and the risks resulting from our dependence upon, contractual arrangements necessary for the clinical development, manufacture, commercialization, marketing, sales and distribution of our product candidates; - costs and delays in the clinical development programs and/or receipt of U.S. Food and Drug Administration (the "FDA") or other required governmental approvals, or the failure to obtain such approvals, for our product candidates; - the FDA's interpretation and our interpretation of data from preclinical and clinical studies may differ significantly; - our failure to successfully commercialize our product candidates; - the failure of any products to gain market acceptance; - our inability to control the costs of manufacturing our products; - competition and competitive factors; - our inability to protect our patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate our business; - our inability to operate our business without infringing the patents and proprietary rights of others; - costs stemming from our defense against third party intellectual property infringement claims; - general economic conditions; - technological changes; - government regulation generally and the receipt of regulatory approvals; - changes in industry practice; and - one-time events.